 4-day trekking in Cerro Castillo

-4-day trek is about 45km with some ups and downs, the path is very clear and easy to follow, there are free campings in the park, drinking water can be found everywhere (rivers, lakes, waterfalls) and what we specially liked about the park there weren’t many tourists (compare to other parks) and we were there right on summer holiday.
+The trek is about 45km long with some ups and downs, the path is very clear and easy to follow, there are free camp sites in the park, drinking water can be found everywhere (rivers, lakes, waterfalls).
+What we specially liked about the park there weren’t many tourists (compare to Torres del Paine or el Chalten) and we were there right on the high season.

 At the entrance you register and pay 5000pesos/7$ fee, get a map and actually you can camp right there, in Camping #1 but none does it probably because there is no water source nearby.
 Sometimes there is none at the entrance you just walk in without paying, they can charge you at the exit.

-Next camping (Camping #2) is about 2km away, near the river, most hikers stay there.
+Next camping (Campamento Portezuelo) is about 2km away, near the river, most hikers stay there.
 It has a primitive toilet, tables, benches and beautiful view at the mountains and valley.
 All campings inside the park are free.

 In the beginning nice easy walk through the forest along the river, about 4km.
 Then only one long steep up on the hike to El Penon pass, on the top of it you’ll get a chance to walk on the snow/ice, felt a bit strange in the middle of summer, it never melts!